Congressman Bill Archer Park: Dog Park Heaven!

 Numerous trash receptacles, dog waste bag dispensers, fountains for people as well as their pups, and even fire hydrants dot the landscape.
 In our experience, people are conscientious about picking up after their pets which is a good thing for everyone visiting this dog park.

-A substantial paved parking lot accommodates numerous vehicles.
+A substantial paved parking lot accommodates many vehicles.
 A dog showering area is also on site.